nsat/space-services-user-guide/tutorials/adcs-lease/Readme.md

 ## Develop Script

 The script [`track_realtime`](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/adcs-lease/track_realtime) queries the API for current [ADCS](https://developers.spire.com/satellite-bus-api/index.html#adcs) & [TFRS](https://developers.spire.com/satellite-bus-api/index.html#tfrs) information, then requests the satellite to reorient the imaging aperture to track a specific point on the ground.
-ADCS is polled every 5 seconds until slewing has completed.
+ADCS is polled every second until the end of the window.

 The API to command ADCS to track a target: